RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

             lineageTag: c2ff8d96-2f03-4005-84df-91458625b73b
         ...
      ```
 9. The TMDL extension will highlight an error when a duplicate lineage tag is detected.
 Lineage tags must be unique within their scope — for example, two measures in the same table cannot share the same tag.
-Fix this by either entering a new unique identifier in the `lineageTag` property or using the TMDL extension’s code action to generate a new lineage tag automatically.
+Fix this by either entering a new unique identifier in the `lineageTag` property or using the TMDL extension’s **code action** to generate a new lineage tag automatically.

     ![tmdl extension - new lineage tag](resources/img/tmdlextension-newlineagetag.png)

     Learn more about lineage tags in [documentation](https://learn.microsoft.com/en-us/analysis-services/tom/lineage-tags-for-power-bi-semantic-models?view=sql-analysis-services-2025).

-10. Configure the `displayFolder` property on the three measures with value "Qty".
-You can use the [`ALT+Click`](https://code.visualstudio.com/docs/editing/codebasics#_multiple-selections-multicursor) to edit multiple lines at once.
+10. Configure the `displayFolder` property on the three Quantity measures.

+    You can edit multiple lines at same time, by using VS Code [multi cursor](https://code.visualstudio.com/docs/editing/codebasics#_multiple-selections-multicursor) feature.
+Press the **ALT** key and click at the end of line of the `lineageTag` property value of each measure.

     Notice the IntelliSense help while you type the property name: